moralescastillo/mysite/blog/_posts/2023-01-10-alerting-dbt-errors.md

 Is it me or dbt (getdbt.com) is synonym for Snowflake?
 The two are often seen hand in hand.
 In reality, dbt works with any other data warehouse solution.
 For some of our clients, we use dbt alongside Azure Synapse and Azure Data Factory (ADF).

 For example, we use this neat approach by [Guang X](https://medium.com/@guangx/run-dbt-in-azure-data-factory-a-clean-solution-for-azure-cloud-edddf0c85849).
 It executes dbt via docker in a Azure Container Instance (ACI).
-The execution gets triggered by a ADF pipeline.
+The execution gets triggered by an ADF pipeline.

 We expand on this solution by pulling the dbt logs from ACI.
 Then, we scan the logs for errors and send an alert in case any issue has come up.